 You are encouraged to seek external support for your dissertation research: Information for Funding Your Dissertation

 This examination paper is expected to be based on or be an extension of a required final paper for a course, but substantial additional work is required towards this end.
 As the dissertation follows the preliminary examination, the dissertation topic may be either linked to or substantially different from the question posed in the examination paper.
-In either case, skills developed in coursework are expected to scaffold the Preliminary Examination Paper.
-In subsequent manner, the Preliminary Examination Paper can usefully scaffold dissertation projects.
-Data and analysis embedded within the Preliminary Examination Paper cannot necessarily be folded into the dissertation research itself, although such pilot data and analysis can set the stage for one’s dissertation proposal.
+In either case, skills developed in coursework are expected to scaffold the preliminary examination paper.
+In subsequent manner, the paper can can usefully scaffold dissertation projects.
+Data and analysis embedded within the paper cannot necessarily be folded into the dissertation research itself, although such pilot data and analysis can set the stage for your dissertation proposal.

-During the full year experience, PhD students will be part of a collective writing workshop with core faculty.
+During the full-year experience, you will be part of a collective writing workshop with core faculty.
 Workshop sessions will be held once per semester for a full year, during which time participating faculty and students provide specific and constructive verbal feedback on student drafts.
 Such feedback is designed to make the paper stronger.
-Students are expected to substantially revise their paper in light of feedback from each of the two sessions.
-Students may not contact faculty about these papers outside of these two sessions, although participating students are encouraged to read one another’s work and provide ongoing feedback throughout the year.
+You are expected to substantially revise your paper in light of feedback from each of the two sessions.
+You may not contact faculty about these papers outside of these two sessions, although participating students are encouraged to read one another’s work and provide ongoing feedback throughout the year.
 Students must sign up for 1 credit hour each semester under the course number ELP 700.

-The Preliminary Examination Paper will normally be undertaken during Year 3 of the equivalent of full time coursework, after the student completes enough relevant methodology course requirements (qualitative and/or quantitative) as well as substantive courses that cover the knowledge and skills necessary to understand the social issues that impact education (formal and informal) on the national and/or international level.
-We anticipate that the first draft of the Preliminary Examination Paper will be linked to a paper completed in a course.
+The preliminary examination paper will normally be undertaken during your third year of full-time coursework, after you complete enough relevant methodology course requirements (qualitative and/or quantitative) as well as substantive courses that cover the knowledge and skills necessary to understand the social issues that impact education (formal and informal) on the national and/or international level.
+We anticipate that the first draft of the preliminary examination paper will be linked to a paper completed in a course.
 The final examination paper, however, must go well beyond original coursework papers and represent substantial revision.
-The final Preliminary Examination Paper must be an original scholarly paper that is judged to be suitable for presentation at a high impact peer-reviewed national conference (e.g., AERA, ASA, CIES, AAA) and is expected to be the basis for an article that is potentially publishable in a peer-reviewed scholarly journal.
-Manuscripts should run between 30-35 pages, including all tables, figures, notes, and references, typed on 8½" x 11" paper with 1" margins on all sides, double-spaced using 12-point type.
+The final preliminary examination paper must be an original scholarly paper that is judged to be suitable for presentation at a high-impact, peer-reviewed national conference (e.g., AERA, ASA, CIES, AAA) and is expected to be the basis for an article that is potentially publishable in a peer-reviewed scholarly journal.
+Manuscripts should run between 30 to 35 pages, including all tables, figures, notes and references, typed on 8½" by 11" paper with 1" margins on all sides, double-spaced using 12-point font.

-A student must receive a “Pass” in order to advance to candidacy.
-If a student receives an unsatisfactory evaluation, that student should revise and resubmit the paper to the qualifying examination committee within 6 weeks from the date of receiving notification that the exam must be revised.
-Students have one chance to revise the examination paper.
+You must receive a “pass” in order to advance to candidacy.
+If you receive an unsatisfactory evaluation, you should revise and resubmit the paper to the qualifying examination committee within 6 weeks from the date of receiving notification that the exam must be revised.
+You have one opportunity to revise the examination paper.

 Upon completion of most of the coursework, students will file a PhD application to candidacy.
 The advisor, tentative dissertation committee, and the department chair must approve the application.